spacetelescope/jwst/docs/jwst/associations/generator.rst

 of associations.

-As discussed in :ref:`design-association`, associations are Python classes, often referred to as ``association rules``, and their instantiations, referred to as ``associations``.
+As discussed in :ref:`design-association`, associations are Python classes, often referred to as "association rules," and their instantiations, referred to as "associations."
 An association is created by calling the :meth:`Association.create
 <jwst.associations.association.Association.create>` class method for each
 association rule.
 If the member matches the rule, an association is returned.
 Each defined rule is tried.
 This process of checking whether a member would create any associations is encapsulated in the :meth:`AssociationRegistry.match
-<jwst.associations.registry.AssociationRegistry.match>` method
+<jwst.associations.registry.AssociationRegistry.match>` method.

 Conversely, to see if a member belongs to an already existing association, an attempt is made to add the member using the